fl4p/fugu-mppt-firmware/README.md

 * Acid Lead, AGM charging algorithm
 * Boost converter
 * Detect burned HS and short LS
+## Issues

+* There is a design issue with `IoutCTRL` and `PowerCTRL`.
+In an over-load situation, the controllers will decrease duty-cycle, which can increase solar voltage.
+The converter increases power until it runs into the hard limits, shuts down and recovers.

 # Using this Firmware